papivot/bitfusion-k8s/README.md

 ## Steps

-* Enable the Bitfusion server and perform the configurations within vSphere
+* Enable the Bitfusion server and perform the required configurations within vSphere.
+* Create the namespace where the GPU app will be deployed.
+* Add the kubeconfig file of the cluster to the Bitfusion UI and select the namespace created in previous step.
+* Generate a token for the cluster within the Bitfusion UI.
-* Modify the Docckerfile by adding these lines -
+* Modify the Dockerfile by adding these lines -

 ```cmd
 ######################################